-- Extending the personal panel parity pledge to the whole ELN team so that we all challenge unbalanced panels (as per the terms of the pledge).
+Commitment 1: Extend the personal panel parity pledge to the whole ELN team to challenge unbalanced panels (as per the terms of the pledge).

-- Improving gender balance in all three of our main networks: Senior Network, Contact Group and the Younger Generation Leaders Network (YGLN).
-We will aim to make the biggest percentage improvement by June 2020 in the network where it is needed most – our senior network.
+Commitment 3: Improve gender balance in all three of our main networks: Senior Network, Contact Group and the Younger Generation Leaders Network (YGLN).

-Unfortunately, we did not meet this commitment.
-We identified several candidates for membership and approached them with invitations, but were unsuccessful in recruiting these women.
-In the Younger Generation Leadership Network, we are accepting only women until we have redressed its gender imbalance, taking their regional distribution and professional expertise into account.
-The YGLN has seen a 4% uplift from 35%-65% (Female-Male) to 39%-61% since joining the GCNP.
+- 2020: Unfortunately, we did not meet this commitment in the senior network.
+We identified several candidates for membership and approached them with invitations but were unsuccessful in recruitment.
+In the Younger Generation Leaders Network, we accepted only women in order to redress its gender imbalance, taking regional distribution and professional expertise into account.
+The YGLN saw an uplift of 4% from 35%-65% (Female-Male) to 39%-61% this reporting year.

-- Improving gender balance on our Executive Board by 1 August 2020 (allowing for the timing of AGMs).
+Commitment 4: Improve gender balance on our Executive Board (allowing for the timing of AGMs).

 - 2020: This is an ongoing commitment.
 Upon joining GCNP, the Executive Board was 89% male – 11% female (8:1).
 This year, we secured two additional women to sit on the Board, improving to 67% male – 33% female (6:3).